GameMakerDiscord/GMTwitch/README.md

 # GMTwitch

-<b><span style="color:#00DD00;">MAJOR UPDATE:</span></b> Each request now requires the Client ID inside the header.
-So now you have to supply a Client ID as an argument with the <code>twitch_init()</code> script.
-It will store the Client ID in memory and the other scripts will insert it into the headers of each request for you!
-[You can create a Client ID here](https://www.twitch.tv/kraken/oauth2/clients/new).
-Set the redirect to localhost as recommended, then copy the ID from the URL in your browser.
+<b><span style="color:#00DD00;">MAJOR UPDATE:</span></b> Each HTTP request to Twitch now requires a Client ID inside the header.
+Going forward, you will have to supply a Twitch Client ID as an argument with the initialization script: <code>twitch_init(clientID);</code>.
+See the section on **Initialization** below for instructions for getting a Twitch Client ID for your application.

 <b><span style="color:#00DD00;">Previous Updates:</span></b> Added the ability to chat using four new functions described at the bottom of this doc!